 The local town hall has an impressive collection of archaeological antiquities.

 Ventimiglia also happens to be a major railway node between Italy and France.
-This is where all Riviera travelers change trains.
+This is where all Riviera hiking travelers change trains.